 Ms. Helton Scherer studied dance performance at Butler University and graduated magna cum laude with a bachelor’s degree in educational psychology from University of Illinois in Springfield.
 While at BU, Ms. Helton Scherer performed abroad in Poland, touring Krakow, Warsaw, Gdańsk, Poznań, and Bytom.
 She is certified in Progressing Ballet Technique and in American Ballet Theatre’s National Training Curriculum Levels 1-3.

 Dr. Sarah Henkle

-Scott F. Raper joined the Springfield Ballet Company as Development director in 2020.
+Scott F. Raper joined the Springfield Ballet Company as Development Director in February 2020.
 He holds a B.B.A. in Management and Organizational Behavior and a M.B.A. from Benedictine University.
 Scott has owned and operated several business ventures including a residential construction and real estate company, a wedding business, online music company, and a nonprofit performing arts company.
-Scott has worked in various capacities for Sears Roebuck & Co., State Farm Insurance, Midwest Insurance, was the assistant band director and head drumline instructor for Olympia CUSD 16, worked as an AVID Tutor for Springfield School District 186, was the Student Advocate for Benedictine University, and most recently serves as an adjunct professor for the MacKinnon School of Business at Lincoln College.
-Scott has volunteered numerous hours for various performing arts organizations including Drum Corps International, Bands of America, Winter Guard International, the Cavaliers Drum & Bugle Corps, and Green Thunder Percussion.
+Scott has worked in various capacities for Sears Roebuck & Co., State Farm Insurance, Midwest Insurance, was the assistant band director and head drumline instructor for Olympia CUSD 16, worked as an AVID Tutor for Springfield School District 186, was the Student Advocate for Benedictine University, and most recently served as the Interim Lead Faculty for Business Management Programs at the MacKinnon School of Business at Lincoln College.
+Scott has volunteered numerous hours for various performing arts organizations including Drum Corps International, Bands of America, Winter Guard International, and the Cavaliers Drum & Bugle Corps.